-There aren’t very many recipes that can boast “2 ingredients” and taste better than fall off the bone baby back ribs smothered in sweet, sticky Thai chili sauce, which by the way, isn’t really all that spicy despite the name.
+There aren’t very many recipes that can boast “2 ingredients” and taste better than fall off the bone Tender Baby Back Ribs, smothered in sweet, sticky Thai chili sauce.
+Which, by the way, isn’t really all that spicy despite the name.

 This technique can be used with ANY type of barbeque sauce.
 If you want, you can also use a dry rub instead of the salt and pepper.

 To feed 4 hungry people, start with about 5 pounds of baby back ribs.
-Actually, you can use the larger St. Louis or country style ribs if you want.
-Tender baby backs are my thing.
-The amount of ribs really doesn’t matter – throw in another rack if you’ve got more people.
+The recipe is exactly the same, no matter how many ribs you have.
+The amount throw in another rack if you’ve got more people.